Berka, Anfang November 1776

 Provenienz

 Kraków, Biblioteka Jagiellońska, Lenziana 5, Nr.
 30; Entwurf zum Brief an Charlotte von Stein vom 3.
 November 1776.
-Zu einer genauen Darstellung der Notizen zur Militärreform vgl.
+Zu einer genauen Darstellung der Kalkulationen und Notizen vgl.
 Schriften zur Sozialreform, S. 397f.